-ACEP Young Physicians Section Chair Jessica Best, MS, MD, is a foodie who loves to travel and enjoys being an active member of the emergency medicine community.
-We got to know her better during a recent conversation.
+ACEP Young Physicians Section Chair Michael A Ruzek, DO, FACEP loves to travel and enjoys being an active member of the emergency medicine community.
+We got to know him better during a recent conversation.

 Why did you decide to run for Chair of the YPS?

+I strongly believe the involvement of our young physicians is key to the future success of our specialty.
 I believe in organized medicine and the ability to make a difference, especially when we work together.
-After my involvement with EMRA, I knew I wanted to stay involved with ACEP in some capacity.
+After my involvement with EMRA, I knew I wanted to stay involved with ACEP.
 What it takes is showing up!
-I ran for YPS secretary my first year out of residency, and now I am working my way up the ranks.
+I have been honored to be one of the youngest physicians elected to the board of directors of our state chapter in NJ.
+I have also had the privilege of serving as a counselor for NJ.
 I am inspired by the youth of emergency medicine and want to work with other young leaders to help educate and motivate our peers.

 What are your goals this year for the Young Physicians Section?